xiaohan2012/daily-reading/week-plans/nov-6.md

   - edge probability needs to be defined to reflect unraveling influence
   - initial infection probability needs to be defined
   - why giving up this approach? dynamic edge probability? not sure if it captures the unraveling process?
+  - are there any similar work? related to Friday frog
 - add edges to optimize some function on k-core
   - what's the intuition for the objective function?
   - how about add weight to each node? to reflect individual importance.